Richie94/light-riders/README.md

 ## Build Instructions

-Run ```RUSTFLAGS="-Ctarget-cpu=native" cargo --release``` for getting the optimized program in the target/release folder.
+Run ```RUSTFLAGS="-Ctarget-cpu=native" cargo build --release``` for getting the optimized program in the target/release folder.
 You can then just execute it in a local program like this [Ai Bot Workspace] (https://github.com/jmerle/ai-bot-workspace).